Your Virtual Green Tea House

 ISO 14001 certification

-Our Japanese tea producer and its estates conform to the most rigorous environmental and safety standards.
+Our Japanese tea producer (Ito En) and its estates conform to the most rigorous environmental and safety standards.
 In Dec.
 2000, it became the first Japanese tea producer to acquire ISO 14001 certification

 for environmental management systems.
 It conducts an environmental protection program on a continuous basis as an integral part of its business activities.
 All its major tea production facilities acquired certification for implementing ISO 14001 management systems, as well as increasing environmental awareness among employees.
 Learn more of Greentealover's environmental commitment here.

-Rigorous Inspection in Japan - In addition to its ISO certification and all its imported products needing to meet FDA requirements, our Japanese producers tea products must meet the standards of its own food safety agency, the
+Rigorous Inspection in Japan - In addition to its ISO certification and all its imported products needing to meet FDA requirements, our Japanese producer's green tea products must meet the standards of its own food safety agency, the

 Ministry of Health and Welfare Food Sanitation Division.
 Food safety is a particularly delicate issue in Japan, which imports 60 percent of its food supply.
 How strict and good are Japanese food safety practices?
 Citing the Food and Drug Administration, the US House of reprersentatives report described Japan’s model as the most realistic one for protecting American consumers.
 “The Japanese system of regulating Chinese food imports appears to offer better control than that currently used by F.D.A.,” it concluded.